Learning in a Small/Big World: Results

+(i) shows that in general there exists decision environments such that disagreement almost always happens and is persistent.
+However, as shown in (ii), when the world gets smaller ($\frac{N}{M}$ goes to $0$), such set of decision environments with disagreement vanishes: different individuals with different prior beliefs and/or information acquisition abilities who adopt (almost) optimal updating mechanisms are bound to agree with each other.

-The result is directly implied by Proposition~\ref{prop_bigworldignorance2}.
-As different individuals with different prior beliefs and utilities would adopt different updating mechanisms, they could focus their learning on different subsets of states of the world.
-In particular, consider an example with $N=4$, if individual $A$ ignores state~$1$ and $2$ and individual $B$ ignores state~$3$ and $4$, they will never choose the same action and thus disagree with certainty.\footnote{Note that the result of disagreement continues to hold in a classic agree-to-disagree framework where individuals observe each other's actions.
-More specifically, one could re-define the signal structures in the current setting to incorporate the information conveyed by the actions taken by the two individuals.} By comparing Corollary~\ref{coro_bigworlddisagreement} with Corollary~\ref{coro_agreesmallworld1}, we can conclude that asymptotic disagreement only happens in big worlds but not in small worlds.
+The intuition of the result is as follows: as different individuals with different prior beliefs and utilities would adopt different updating mechanisms, they could focus their learning on different subsets of states of the world when they have limited memory.
+In particular, consider an example with $N=4$, if individual $A$ ignores state~$1$ and $2$ and individual $B$ ignores state~$3$ and $4$, they will never choose the same action and thus disagree with certainty.\footnote{Note that the result of disagreement continues to hold in a framework where individuals observe each other's actions.
+More specifically, one could re-define the signal structures in the current setting to incorporate the information conveyed by the actions taken by the two individuals.} However, as $\frac{N}{M}$ goes to $0$, decisions gets closer to Bayesian, and the two individuals almost always choose the same actions.